-During the fall of 2008, an electronics retailer's convertible security was trading significantly below fair value, based on proprietary Calamos estimate, and trading more like a straight bond than a hybrid security.
+An electronics retailer's convertible security was trading significantly below fair value, based on proprietary

+Calamos estimate, and trading more like a straight bond than a hybrid security.
 At the same time, the issuing company's common stock also was priced significantly below our fair value estimate.
 The common stock, like much of the equity market, was exhibiting high volatility.
 By adding both the convertible and common stock to the portfolio, we helped improve the risk/reward profile of investing in this company.
 We also provided a means to take advantage of the undervalued nature of its securities, allowing ourselves to participate in the upside while limiting downside risk.